 How does one goes about evaluating the QB performance though?
-Even more ink might have been used for this topic, but for my analysis I will just use the passer rating, not because it is better than other alternatives, but because I had easy access to every QBs game passer rating for the past 7 NFL seasons.
-Passer rating is a single number that is calculated through various different performance dimensions/statistics of the QB (all passing related, which makes for the main criticism with respect to the usefuliness of this metric).
+Even more ink might have been used for this topic, but for my analysis I will just use the passer rating, not because it is better than other alternatives (in fact there are obviously flaws with it), but because I had easy access to every QBs game passer rating for the past 7 NFL seasons.
+Passer rating is a single number that is calculated through various different performance dimensions/statistics of the QB (all passing related, which makes for the main criticism with respect to the usefulness of this metric).

 We then focus on specific QBs (this analysis also should not suffer from the problem of a big dataset).
 We only use the QBs with at least 15 games.
 The figure below presents the difference between the median home rating of the QB and his median road rating.
 Hence, a positive value corresponds to a QB that performs better at home.
 Furthermore, each bar is colored based on the p-value of the corresponding test.